 Operational expenses are those costs paid directly out of the GRSF operational budget by the State Forest Manager and vary based on approval of operational budgets.
-The Forest Manager prepares a proposed operational budget for the forest based on instructions provided approximately one year in advance of the fiscal year.
-The FY-2025 budget proposal was prepared in August of 2023.

 Staffing Cost

 Classified Salaries, Wages and Benefits, Estimated: \$230,200

 This cost is associated with Departmental State Personnel classified salaries.
 This staff is responsible for developing and implementing annual work plans, managing the daily activities on the forest, including resource management, recreation program management, maintenance, and administration.